 The Bullitt East Youth Chamber of Preservationists restored a historic mile marker in Mt.
 Washington with a new stone base and a time capsule in May 2016.

 This is a work in progress.
-The webpage is copyright 2014 by Charles Hartley, Shepherdsville KY.
+The webpage is copyright 2021 by the Bullitt County History Museum, Shepherdsville KY.
 All rights are reserved.
 No part of the content of this page may be included in any format in any place without the written permission of the copyright holder.

 If you, the reader, have an interest in any particular part of our county history, and wish to contribute to this effort, use the form on our Contact Us page to send us your comments about this, or any Bullitt County History page.
 We welcome your comments and suggestions.
 If you feel that we have misspoken at any point, please feel free to point this out to us.